MicrosoftDocs/azure-stack-docs.zh-CN/azure-stack/user/azure-stack-version-profiles-python.md

     export AZURE_RESOURCE_LOCATION={your AzureStack Resource location}
     ```

-8. 若要运行此示例，Ubuntu 16.04-LTS 和 WindowsServer 2012-R2-DataCenter 映像必须位于 Azure Stack Marketplace 中。 这些映像可以[从 Azure 下载](../operator/azure-stack-download-azure-marketplace-item.md)，也可以添加到[平台映像存储库](../operator/azure-stack-add-vm-image.md)中。
+8. To run this sample, Ubuntu 16.04-LTS and WindowsServer 2012-R2-DataCenter images must be present in the Azure Stack Marketplace.
+These images can be either [downloaded from Azure](../operator/azure-stack-download-azure-marketplace-item.md), or added to the [platform image repository](../operator/azure-stack-add-vm-image.md).

 9. 运行示例：